guochengqian/TENet/README.md

   <img height="300" src="figures/Network.png">
 </p>

-We train our model both on simulated datasets([DF2k](https://github.com/xinntao/BasicSR)) and our proposed full color samped real word
-4k dataset PixelShift200 (to be released soon).

 ## PixelShift200 dataset
 We employ advanced pixel shift technology to perform a full color sampling of the image.